neverix/neverix.github.io/portfolio.md

 happen, the player would climb up their tree (again, out of their control), turn into a butterfly and get chased by a bird - which is the last thing I made.

+#### Equation solver
+In the end of the 2018-2019 school year, students of the 7A class had to make a project in their speciality of interest and then present it to the class.
+Since we studied linear equations in our algebra class, I decided to make a linear equation solver as a project.
+The source code is available at [neverix/equsolve](https://github.com/neverix/equsolve) and a live demo is on [Github Pages](https://neverix.github.io/equsolve).

+{% include img.html url="portfolio/equsolve/params.png" description="Parameters for the solver" %}
+{% include img.html url="portfolio/equsolve/result.png" description="A detailed solution" %}

+#### Cheese
+When I was researching chess AI in the end of 2019, I found several games in the chess algebraic notation.
+I don't play chess, so it was hard for me to read them.
+I decided to make a chess game visualizer and called it Cheese.
+The source code is at [neverix/cheese](https://github.com/neverix/cheese) and a live demo is on [Github Pages](https://neverix.github.io/cheese).

+{% include img.html url="portfolio/cheese.png" description="" %}

+# This portfolio is a WIP!
+I'm still adding entries.